MisbahKhan789/COT-6930-A1/prompt-eng/MY-REPORT.md

 # Research Method

-We tested five prompting techniques—Zero-Shot, Few-Shot, Chain of Thought, Meta, and Self-Consistency—by applying them to the automation of requirement analysis for a Study Companion Bot.
+Five prompting techniques are experimented with (Zero-Shot, Few-Shot, Chain of Thought, Meta, and Self-Consistency) by applying them to the automation of requirement analysis for a Study Companion Bot.
 Each method was evaluated based on:

 - Depth of analysis
 - Accuracy of extracted requirements